What Do You Need to Know About Working With a Bridging Loan Broker?

 blog divider bottom

-Types of bridging offering
+Types of Bridging Offering

 • Regulated Loan: A regulated bridging loan relates to securing a loan against a property that is currently, or will be, occupied by the owner or an immediate family member.
 If you plan to rent out the property, you will most likely need a buy-to-let loan or mortgage.